 Ladies of the Lake donate to cancer care

-According to Collins, often during treatment, many patients may lose their insurance or face other financial toxicity issues like being unable to work, which makes nausea and pain medications very difficult to afford.
+According to Teresa, often during treatment, many patients may lose their insurance or face other financial issues like being unable to work, which makes nausea and pain medications very difficult to afford.

 The Cancer Care Fund is designed to help offset the cost of these medications.

-If you are interested in donating to the VCU Health CMH Cancer Care Fund you can call (434) 447-0857 or visit vcu-cmh.org.
+Anyone interested in donating to the VCU Health CMH Cancer Care Fund may call (434) 447-0857 or visit vcu-cmh.org.